Fair Interventions in Weighted Congestion Games: Introduction

 \paragraph*{Computational Lower Bounds} Meyers and Schulz \cite{MeyersS12} show that minimizing the social cost in unweighted congestion games is \NP-hard to approximate for general convex latency functions, while Roughgarden~\cite{Rough_barrier} showed that computational lower bounds on minimizing the social cost translate to lower bounds on the price of anarchy.
 Specifically, for polynomial latency functions of maximum degree $D$ and non-negative coefficients, he provided the first lower bound, parametrized by $D$, on approximating \systemcost.
 For unweighted congestion games, tight hardness factors for approximating the minimum social cost have recently been given by Paccagnan and Gairing \cite{paccagnan2021optimal} for general latency functions.
-For the special case of polynomial latency functions with maximum degree $D$, this factor equals the $(D+1)$'st Bell number.
-Prior to this work, it was unknown if approximating the minimum social cost in weighted congestion games is strictly harder to achieve than in unweighted congestion games.
-We settle this question and show that the answer depends on the class of admissible latency functions.
+No tight hardness factor was known for weighted congestion games.

+\paragraph*{Unconditional Lower Bounds} The aforementioned lower bounds are conditional on polynomial-time computability and do not consider fairness constraints.
+Unconditional lower bounds have been obtained for Stackelberg strategies in unweighted congestion games with linear latencies \cite{Fotakis10a, bilo2019stackelberg} and, in weighted congestion games, for cost-sharing mechanisms \cite{kollias2015equilibria, GairingKK20} and taxes for linear latency functions \cite{caragiannis2010taxes}.
+However, these works restrict to specific classes of interventions, and \textit{do not} consider fairness.
+Our work significantly departs from these as it provides - for general latency functions - unconditional lower bounds for \textit{any} intervention that is \textit{fair}.
+For linear latency functions, we recover the unconditional lower bound on taxes by Caragiannis et al.~\cite{caragiannis2010taxes}, and thus provide a fairness interpretation of their work.